Elijah-cod/Interactive-Shopping-List/README.md

 # Interactive-Shopping-List
 The project is a shopping list maker where users can add items along with their prices.
 It helps keep track of the items you plan to buy and those you've already purchased.
+Here is the [Link](https://elijah-cod.github.io/Interactive-Shopping-List/) to access the project

 ![screenshot](screenshot.png)